berttejeda/ansible-taskrunner/README.md

 ## Proposed Solution

-Employ a pre-execution script that operates above the `ansible-playbook` command:
+Employ a pre-execution script that operates at a layer above the `ansible-playbook` command:
 - Accomplishes the same as the above, but in more uniform manner
 - Support for custom command-line parameters/flags
 - Embedded dynamic inventory
 - Embedded shell shell functions

 Advantages to this approach:
 - Easier to manage